13 Best Nikon Lenses for Night Photography: (2023 Guide & Reviews)

 I also wanted a good all-around lens for general landscapes.

-The build quality is decent; the lens’s exterior is plastic with a metal mount and a rubber gasket to protect against dust and water.
+The lens’s exterior is plastic, with a metal mount and a rubber gasket to protect against dust and water.

 The large focus ring is easy to use.

-Unlike other G series lenses, it supports a switch on the side to select manual focus or autofocus with manual override.
+Unlike other G series lenses, this one supports a side switch that allows you to select manual focus or autofocus with manual override.

 The lens weighs 12.6 ounces or 355 grams, so its light autofocus is fast and accurate.

-Even though the FTZ adapter is on my Z6, focus peaking also works if you choose to focus manually.
+Even though the FTZ adapter is on my Z6, focus peaking also works if you focus manually.

 The image quality is excellent.

-This lens is very sharp and has excellent contrast, it does have some vignetting, but this is easily corrected in the post.
+This lens is very sharp and has excellent contrast; it has some vignetting, which is easily corrected in the post.

 There seems to be minimal distortion for a lens this wide.